alexdant91/react-use-query/README.md

 Package to manage all types of queries, using `useQuery(url<String>, options<QueryOptions>)` hook, with cache control system and granular access to context state.
 It can be used to optimize all request process.

 It is fast and don't make useless request thanks to cache control system.
-It can also give you access to context state everywhere in your app thanks to `useQueryContext(name)` hook and `<QueryProvider>`.
+It can also give you access to context state everywhere in your app thanks to `useQueryState(name)` hook and `<QueryProvider>`.

 If you need to trigger request just after an event like button `click`, in an efficient way, you should use `useQueryEvent(url<String>, options<QueryOptions>)` hook instead ([example here](#request-on-event)).